PD Info Public Domain Information Project

 Popular Song

 1901 - Porter Steele N - Originally published as a march, became a Jazz standard.
 Lyrics written by Walter Melrose are not performed.
-PD Reprint

 Hilarity Rag